Shrabanti87/Gooogle_Auto/README.md

-# Simulation Codes for Gooogle_Auto (Group Regularization for Zero-inflated Regression Models with Application to Insurance Rate-making)
+# Simulation Codes for Gooogle_Doc (Group Regularization for Zero-inflated Regression Models with Application to Healthcare Demand in Germany)

 ### Example 1